ahmadabouelainein/ur5_sim/README.md

 | `ur_motion_api.launch`   | `ur_motion_api`  | Launches a Python demo node using MotionAPI for scripted joint and Cartesian moves. |

 ---

+## Next Steps for Newcomers

+1. **Spin up the containers** using the [Quick Start](#quick-start) commands to explore the motion server and LLM REPL.
+2. **Study ROS actions and trajectories** such as `control_msgs/FollowJointTrajectoryAction` to understand how MotionLibrary builds and executes motion plans.
+3. **Experiment with `motion_api.py`**—write small Python scripts with `move_joint` and `move_linear` to build confidence with action-based control.
+4. **Explore the LLM workflow** in `llm.py` to customize prompts or add safety checks around generated code.
+5. **Dive into kinematics** via the UR-specific IKFast solver in `ur_kinematics` for more advanced trajectory or robot adaptations.
+6. **Expand the simulation** by adding sensors, alternate controllers, or complex demos such as pick-and-place sequences.

 ## License